Marillion.com: Background

 The title of the album is a reference to Marillion's then-new approach in using the Internet to communicate with their fans and in particular to ensure the financing of projects that would later become known as "crowdfunding".
 In 1997, fans had funded a North American tour, which the Red Ant label had been unable to support, by means of an Internet campaign, and the next album, Anoraknophobia, would be completely financed by pre-orders, making the band independent from record company support, except for distribution.
 The line "Thank God for the Internet" from the track "Interior Lulu" (although used ironically in the original context) can also be read as an allusion to Marillion's internet activities, and was in fact used as a slogan later.

 While preparing the album, the band's management invited fans to send them passport photographs and 732 of these were then used to make up the artwork for the slipcase.
 As the eleventh studio album, the number 11 can be seen in the "LL" of the name "marillion" on the cover.
-The front cover was taken at the end of Long Acre and the centrepiece outside the Palace Theatre at the end of Charing Cross Road.
+The front cover was taken in London at the intersection of Long Acre and the Garrick St looking at Great Newport St near the Palace Theatre.

 In 2012, the independent label Madfish, a division of Snapper Music, re-released marillion.com as a deluxe edition packaged in a 36-page digibook format with an additional artwork designed by Carl Glover, and as a limited double 180gm heavyweight vinyl edition featuring a slightly modified track listing.